Where to Stay in Kicking Horse?

 Book

-This chalet-style lodge is situated in the mountains, close to the ski slopes.
-You'll stay in spacious rooms equipped with private bathrooms, modern amenities, and sometimes a sitting area.
-There's an on-site restaurant and breakfast is offered.
-You'll also find a sauna, a shared lounge with a fireplace, and free parking.
+This chalet-style mountain lodge is set in the mountains, close to the ski slopes.
+You’ll stay in spacious rooms with a private bathroom, modern amenities and, in some cases, a small seating area.
+There’s an on-site restaurant, and breakfast is provided.
+You’ll also find a sauna, a shared lounge with a fireplace, and free parking.

-You'll love the warm atmosphere from the moment you arrive, with wooden decor and inviting spaces.
-Enjoy the peace and quiet while having quick access to outdoor activities.
-The shared lounge is perfect for unwinding after an active day.
-Honestly, it feels like staying in a cozy chalet, with a great balance between independence and services.
+From the moment you arrive, the place feels warm and welcoming, with wood interiors and inviting communal spaces.
+You can enjoy the peace and quiet while still having quick access to outdoor activities.
+The shared lounge is a great spot to unwind after an active day.
+Overall, it has the feel of a cosy chalet, with a well-judged balance of freedom and on-site amenities.

 1587 Cache Cl, Golden, BC V0A 1H0, Canada